DaSonOfPoseidon/IT4320-Final/README.md

 ## Features

-- Student seat reservation with zone-based pricing
+- Student seat reservation with column-based pricing
 - Admin dashboard with seating chart and sales tracking
 - E-ticket generation and reservation management